rplankenhorn/rails-on-tap/KEGBOARD_CONFIG.md

   topic_prefix: "kegbot"
 ```

-Make sure your Ruby On Tap configuration matches:
+Make sure your Rails on Tap configuration matches:
 - **MQTT Broker**: Same as `mqtt_server` in your ESP32 secrets
 - **Username**: Same as `mqtt_user` (if used)
 - **Password**: Same as `mqtt_password` (if used)